ibm-cloud-docs/CDN/api.md

 Retrieves a mapping's Geographical Access Control behavior.

   * **Parameters**:
-    * `uniqueId`: the uniqueId of the mapping that the rule belongs to.
+    * `uniqueId`: The uniqueId of the mapping that the rule belongs to.

   * **Returns**: an object of type `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_Geoblocking`